kirosama2/kirosama2-custom-detection-sagemaker/README.md

-# Kirosama2's Custom Object Detection with SageM
+# Kirosama2's Custom Object Detection with SageMaker

+The project showcases